SlightlyImproved/Gameplay/README.md

 > Miscellaneous changes for better gameplay in ESO.

-## Last update: 1.1.2 (Mar 23 2016)
+## Last update: 1.2.0 (Apr 24 2016)

-- Prevent warnings from going off while in a dungeon.
-- Add compatibility to API 100014.
+- Display the style in which an equipment was made in its tooltip.
+- Persist search terms across Guild Stores.
+No change if you're using a Guild Store replacement.
+- Increased time between warnings for trash and fence items.

 ## About

-The Slightly Improved™ Gameplay is a collection of small changes and additions to the game interface.
+The Slightly Improved™ Gameplay bundles a collection of small fixes and improvements in many areas of the game.

 1. Two new options in the player's context menu (right-click player's name in chat):
     - Send Mail: open the send mail screen with the recipient field filled.